scalableminds/webknossos/docs/ui/toolbar.md

 The position control allows precise navigation within your dataset.
 You can:

 - Enter specific coordinates to jump directly to any location
-- Copy position values by clicking on the coordinate display
+- Copy position values by clicking on the pushpin icon.
 - Adjust camera rotation in flight or oblique modes
 - The position information is automatically included when sharing your view with colleagues